freerange/site/soups/blog/_drafts/understanding-one-time-passwords.snip.markdown

 ### 1. Generate an HMAC-SHA-1 value

-I'm using the key and a counter from the Test Values in Appendix 4 of HOTP RFC 4226 so that we can verify the output.
+I'm using the key and a counter from the Test Values in Appendix D of HOTP RFC 4226 so that we can verify the output.
 In the real world you'd be given the key (often encoded in a QR code) by the site that you're enabling 2FA for.

 [rfc-4226]: https://www.ietf.org/rfc/rfc4226.txt